Loading...

 Pair with Protein or Healthy Fats

-Combine watermelon with a source of protein or healthy fats, such as a handful of nuts, Greek yogurt, or a slice of cheese.
-This can slow down the absorption of sugar into your bloodstream.
+Combine watermelon with a source of protein or healthy fats, such as a handful of almonds, Greek yogurt, or a slice of cheese.
+This can help slow down the absorption of sugar into your bloodstream.

 Stay Hydrated

-Engage in light physical activity, like a short walk, after eating watermelon, which can help your body use some of the sugar for immediate energy.
+Engage in light physical activity, like a short walk, after eating watermelon to help your body utilize the sugar more effectively.

 Discover